resotto/gochk/README.md

   > This rule says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.

+What problem does Gochk solve?

+- When Go codebase with Clean-Architecute (or Layered-Architecture) becomes larger, it might be Big Ball Of Mud by The Dependency Rule violation.
+With Gochk, even when the codebase gets bigger, it keeps clean codes.

+When to apply Gochk to codebase?

+- Preferably, when codebase is as small as possible with Gochk exit mode `true`.
+  - which means Gochk exits with `1` when violations occur so you can detect violation in early stage and keep codes clean.
+- If codebase is big, Gochk can be applied to it with Gochk exit mode `false`.
+  - which means Gochk won't exit even when violations occur so you can just check whether it violates or not and refactor it to keep less violations.

+Who are the main users of Gochk?

+- Go Developer, Go Software Engineer
+- Go Tech Lead
+- Go DevOps Engineer

 Why Gochk?

 - **ZERO Dependency**